peca2345/Home-Assistant---sync-Kodi-db-via-mariadb/README.md

     database: MyVideos119
     grant: ALL PRIVILEGES ON
 ```

+Now go back to the first tab and run the addon.

+I recommend turning on the watchdog.

 If you are already using maridb with another database, leave it there and just add a new user and user permissions.